EVerest/everest-dev-environment/dependency_manager/README.md

 ```bash
 edm init
 ```

+Advanced users would eventually want to use their customized lib versions or branches of repos.
+This can be achieved by editing the workspace-config.yaml file in the root of the workspace.
+An **edm init** will setup your current workspace accordingly.

 Be advised that even if you remove a repository from the config file it WILL NOT be deleted from the workspace.